Rudi (spiritual teacher): Middle years

 At age 20, Rudolph – now calling himself "Rudi" – "experienced a deep spiritual awakening".
 He also developed a serious interest in Asian art and began collecting sculpture.

 Due to downsizing at the textile company, Rudi’s employer helped him to enter North Carolina State College, where he studied textile engineering.
 After college, Rudi returned to New York, where he became an engineering trainee at a textile company.
 During this time, Rudi began to attend meetings based on the teachings of Gurdjieff, which he continued for 5 years.

 Rudi wrote that when walking in Greenwich Village, he saw a storefront with a "FOR RENT" sign in the window.
 It was small and in terrible condition.
 He reported that he heard a voice whisper, "This is your store, this is your store, this is your store."
 He soon opened "Rudi Oriental Arts" in the Seventh Avenue space, with just a few hundred dollars and some of the sculptures he had collected.
 Early on, Rudi supplemented his income by working evenings at the Village Vanguard nearby.
 In the next years, Rudi established an international network of Asian art suppliers, collectors, and distributors in several countries.

 Rudi joined the Subud organization, studying with its founder, Pak Subuh, and helping to establish the group in New York.
 In 1958, Rudi met Swami Bharati Krishna Tirtha, Shankaracharya of Puri, during his first visit to the United States, and lived with him in New York for 4 months.

-At age 30, Rudi was at a turning point in his life when a friend took him to meet Bhagavan Nityananda at his ashram in Ganeshpuri.
+At age 30, Rudi was at a turning point in his life when a friend took him to meet Bhagavan Nityananda at his ashram in Ganeshpuri, Maharashtra.
 Rudi later wrote, "My first meeting, in India in 1958, with the great Indian saint Bhagavan Nityananda was of such depth that it changed the course of my life."
 Rudi continued to study with Nityananda, whom he considered his ultimate guru, until his master died in 1961.

 In early 1959, Rudi declared himself a spiritual teacher and began teaching students individually in his store.
 Rudi’s method was to sit opposite a student and gaze intently into their eyes for perhaps five to ten minutes, said to allow him to transmit shaktipat energy.

 In 1960, Rudi began to hold classes in his apartment, which consisted of an open-eyed meditation where he "transmitted shaktipat energy" in a group setting, followed by a lecture.
 Spiritual teacher and friend Hilda Charlton was frequently in attendance.
 Occasionally after classes, Rudi would invite the students up to his living room to play poker, or he would take them to dinner in Chinatown.